SkyLeite/Ougon/README.md

 * 🏁 Input system seems to be janky on keybord, particularly related to diagonal inputs
 * 🏁 Fix not being able to bind to R2/L2
 * 🏁 Fix controller hotplug
+* 🏁 Fix training mode reset erasing recorded inputs for the dummy
+* 🏁 Fix fullscreen not working in some setups
+  * Particularly Hexer's, with an RTX2060.
+No idea why this could be happening, will need more debug information

 ### Debug menu
 * ✔️ Character health (read + write)